microsoft/ConversationLearner-Samples/documentation/Tutorial 11 - Session callbacks.md

 - The second interaction shows the name and phone number.

-You have now seen how to sessions are handled by default, and how you can override that default behavior.
+You have now seen how sessions are handled by default, and how you can override the default behavior.